Keyboard shortcuts

 }

-If any task fails, the workflow stops and the error is recorded.
+If any action fails, the rule stops and the error is recorded.

 Continue on Error